frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/setup-e-invoicing.md

 - You must have a registered account on E-Invoice [portal](https://einvoice1.gst.gov.in/)
 - GST Accounts must be set in the "GST Settings" DocType.

+> Note: Using this integration for automatic process involves additional charges.
+Contact ERPNext Sales Team for more information.

 ## 2. Setting up E-Invoicing

 ### 2.1 Getting Credentials